 A great example of a clever marketing strategy for World HIV/AIDs Day on December 1st was created by the (RED) charity.
 They partnered with some of the world’s most iconic brands such as Apple and Durex to spread awareness of HIV and AIDs and to date, (RED) has generated over $600 million for the cause.

 Apple not only created (RED) products but Apps for (RED) as well, incorporating a sense of luxury within the world of donating to charity.
 Their campaigns for the products started in March, ensuring that a certain buzz was created and awareness was raised about the charity.
 In total, they have raised more than $130 million for the cause.

-Yours Clothing celebrate every National Day with great success, empowering their customers and communities to join them in the celebration by offering discount codes and unique promotions related to the event.
-This form of marketing builds a loyal customer base and ensures the brand remains noticeable and memorable even if product is not the center of attention.
+Yours Clothing celebrates every National Day with great success, empowering their customers and communities to join them in the celebration by offering discount codes and unique promotions related to the event.
+This form of marketing builds a loyal customer base and ensures the brand remains noticeable and memorable even if a product is not the centre of attention.